dominiquefastus/AlphaFoldPipeline-ALFOtask/README.md

 - Create a conda environment with specific python version:
 ```
-(base) $ conda create -n edna2 python=3.8
+(base) $ conda create -n EDNA2 python=3.8
 ```

 - Activate the conda environment, noticable by the name in front of the command line:
 ```
-(base) $ conda activate edna2
+(base) $ conda activate EDNA2
-(edna2) $
+(EDNA2) $
 ```

-- Clone the edna2 repository from the github:
+- Clone the EDNA2 repository from the github:
 ```
-(edna2) $ git clone git@github.com:aaronfinke/edna2.git
+(EDNA2) $ git clone git@github.com:aaronfinke/EDNA2.git
-(edna2) $ cd edna2
+(EDNA2) $ cd EDNA2
 ```

-Use the edna2_alphafold branch which contaions the AlphaFold implementation and a yaml setup file.
+Use the EDNA2_alphafold branch which contaions the AlphaFold implementation and a yaml setup file.
 - Install necessary packages:
 ```
-(edna2) $ conda install -c conda-forge --file requirements.txt
+(EDNA2) $ conda install -c conda-forge --file requirements.txt
 ```

-- After that edna2 can be installed with the setup.py file in this environment:
+- After that EDNA2 can be installed with the setup.py file in this environment:
 ```
-(edna2) $ cd /path/to/edna2
+(EDNA2) $ cd /path/to/EDNA2
-(edna2) $ python setup.py install
+(EDNA2) $ python setup.py install
 ```
-- Alternatively, the edna2 environment can be created with the environment.yml file:
+- Alternatively, the EDNA2 environment can be created with the environment.yml file:
 ```
 (base) $ conda env create -f environment.yml
-(edna2) $ cd /path/to/edna2
+(EDNA2) $ cd /path/to/EDNA2
-(edna2) $ python setup.py install
+(EDNA2) $ python setup.py install
 ```

 ### Execution of tasks
-Despite the pipeline, the edna2 framework has defined tasks which are run independently and produce their own folder structure.
+Despite the pipeline, the EDNA2 framework has defined tasks which are run independently and produce their own folder structure.
 An independent node needs to be set up to run the tasks on.
-This could be improved with more automation in the future like using the inbuild edna2 slurm system, which is not yet fully implemented.
+This could be improved with more automation in the future like using the inbuild EDNA2 slurm system, which is not yet fully implemented.

 All input files for the specific task are defined in a json format as a design choice.
 All output information and parsing will be ultimately done with json files.
 The json files are also used to communicate between the different tasks.
 The json files are stored in the folder structure of the task.

 <br>

-To submit or start the specific task the EDNA2 framework is setup each time with defining the path and activating the conda environment [file name: start_sbatch.sh]:
+To submit or start the specific task, the EDNA2 framework is setup each time with defining the path and activating the conda environment [file name: start_sbatch.sh]:
 ```
 #!/bin/bash
-EDNA2_PATH=/data/staff/biomax/user/edna2_alphafold
+EDNA2_PATH=/data/staff/biomax/user/EDNA2_alphafold
 . /home/user/Miniconda3/bin/activate
-conda activate edna2
+conda activate EDNA2
 export EDNA2_SITE=MAXIV_BIOMAX
 export PATH=${EDNA2_PATH}/bin:$PATH
 export PYTHONPATH=${EDNA2_PATH}/src